awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 After you enable the Data API for an Aurora Serverless DB cluster, you can call the Data API or the AWS CLI to run SQL statements on the DB cluster\.
 The Data API supports the programming languages supported by the AWS SDK\.
 For more information, see [ Tools to Build on AWS](https://aws.amazon.com/tools/)\.

-The Data API provides the following operations to execute SQL statements\.
+The Data API provides the following operations to perform SQL statements\.

 ****